Support for TU Students with Autism

-The College Orientation and Life Activities Program (COLA) is designed for Towson University students with autism who would like support in adjusting to college life.
+The College Autism Peer Support (CAPS) program is designed for Towson University students with autism who would like support to help them achieve success.
+What does CAPS offer?

 Towson University Student Involvement

-For more information about Towson University classes associated with the Hussman Center for Adults with Autism, please contact the Hussman Center directly.
+For more information about Towson University classes associated with the Hussman Center for Adults with Autism, please contact the Hussman Center at hcaa AT_TOWSON.